terjeio/ioSender/readme.md

 Some known issues:

-* The 3D-viewer will slow down loading of large files, if this is a problem then disable it in app settings.
-A rewrite is planned, using a faster library.
+* The 3D-viewer will slow down loading of large files, if this is a problem then disable it in app settings. __Fixed.__

 * A restart is required after changing most app settings.